 Thanksgiving morning my husband asked where the pecan pie was.
 I thought he was kidding but I got up from bed and played along with the game.
 Except he wasn’t kidding…it had disappeared.
 We found the empty pie plate behind the sofa and the culprit was at hand.
 You know how utterly charming it is when a dog is chagrined so much that you almost feel sorry for them?
 Yes, that was Heather.
 She had eaten an ENTIRE PECAN PIE!

 Was she sick?
 As a dog; she spent the day ‘regurgitating’ pecans (I wanted to say it as nicely as possible!).
 Back in those ‘olden days’ there were no grocery stores open on holidays or Sundays; only convenience stores.
 So instead of a relaxing day before heading to our neighbors, we had to hunt down the ingredients for another pie from stores not really stocked for homemade pies!
 One had butter, another had syrup and I think it took a trip to a third before we accumulated enough of those little packs of pecans to equate to enough for a pie.

 Still, the pie got made and Heather had recuperated enough to come with us and let Erin be her nurse for a change.
 Is there a punch line to this tale of woe?
-All depends…can you believe that dog BEGGED for pie?
+All depends…can you believe that dog BEGGED for pie when we had dessert?
 Yes, pecan pie.
 We thought her pretty smart but really…she wanted some more pie.
 Must have been good huh? :)

 This one sure was; the maple adds a wonderful element; we’ll not be going back to Karo ever…add a bit more of the maple syrup to the whipped cream and then go ahead…really indulge with a bit of caramel.
-Pumpkin pie?
-In our home…who cares??!!
+It’s indulgent and sometimes that is perfect.